What is Information Gain and why does it matter for GEO?

 Direct Answer

-Information Gain makes the content indispensable for the Large Language Model (LLM) when synthesizing a response.
+In the context of optimizing content for Generative Engines (GEs), Information Gain refers to the strategic inclusion of unique, valuable, and verifiable data points that enrich the content and make it indispensable for the Large Language Model (LLM) when synthesizing a response.

 Detailed Explanation